-Think, discuss and answer :
+Think, discuss and answer:

-- Is the speaker aware of his shortcomings?

-- Does he/she want to improve?

-- Is he/she confident that he/she can improve?

-- How does he/she want to work it out?
+- ★ Is the speaker aware of his shortcomings? - → Does he/she want to improve? - → Is he/she confident that he/she can improve? - + How does he/she want to work it out?

-- Is the poet willing to listen to others?
+◆ Is the poet willing to listen to others?

-- Discuss how you can be a good listener.
+Discuss how you can be a good listener.

-- irrational : illogical, without any reason or base

-and get about this business of understanding what's behind this irrational feeling.
+But when you accept as a simple fact that I feel what I feel, no matter how irrational, then I can stop trying to convince you and get about this business of understanding what's behind this irrational feeling.